andrealbergaria/randomPlus/README.txt

 					------- IDEAS -------

-Somehow, use the undefined behaviour of c programming language, to seed the generator.
-Perhaps use core dump (on a runtime of a program that causes segmentation fault) , and then read the core and get some value.
-Possibly we can use "ulimit -f 1" on linux systems...

 Use another algorithm for getting random digits (like arc4random() or openSSL)

 Port c application to python or java.
 Shouldnt be too dificult.